Greater Manchester NH: Always Innovative

 You can join a Yoga class, hear Health and Art Series lectures, and dine on wonderful garden-to-plate cuisine in a space that overlooks the wine production room (see where to eat below).

 The Dry Apple and Heirloom Apple Wines go perfectly with Grafton Cheddar Cheese.
 But my favorite is the Seyval Blanc, not well known but imminently drinkable.
-Open 11am-9pm, tastings $8 for 5 wines, $13 for 10.

-Restaurants In Manchester NH
+Manchester NH Restaurants

 Owner, Dancing Lion Chocolate, Manchester NH